Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 When the registry is ready, we can tag our image and push it to the registry.
 I recommend following the `Push Commands` provided by the registry.
 This push commands are a set of Docker commands for build and push the image.

-Two more things left to do is to create an S3 bucket in which we can stream logs and provision a policy for the task execution role for being able to write in this S3 bucket.
+Two more things left to do is to create an S3 bucket in which we can stream logs and provision a policy for the task role for being able to write in this S3 bucket.
 We can create the S3 bucket as follows:

 ```
 resource "aws_s3_bucket" "fluentbit_logging_bucket" {